 In addition, the authorities from Italy have not announced whether some state-owned artworks will be loaned to the museum in Paris – the Louvre delayed the exhibition until October this year with the expectation of securing those works.
 An announcement on those loans will perhaps be made soon.

 The Musée du Louvre has previously imposed reservation-only restriction: the museum used a similar system in 2017 for its Johannes Vermeer exhibition which drew in over 325,000 visitors.

 The Musée du Louvre President, Jean-Luc Martinez said the museum would introduce the measures for its fall exhibition to help manage the lines and keep waiting times to around half an hour.
 During an interview with Agence France-Presse, Jean-Luc Martinez said the controls were required “because we must stop judging the success of an exhibition by the number of hours waiting outdoors.
 What’s important to me is to improve the encounter with the works of Leonardo.”

 The preeminent painter grew up in the Italian city of Florence and had lived in Rome and Milan before heading to France.
 He passed away in Amboise on May 02, 1519.
 The French King, Francis I acquired Mona Lisa from an heir of Leonardo.
 Alongside many other works, the famous painting of Leonardo da Vinci hangs on the walls of the Musée du Louvre.
-You will get to catch those and more when on a private Louvre Museum tour this fall.
+You will get to catch those and more when on a private Louvre Museum tour conducted by Babylon tours.